unturned-info/unturned-3-knowledgebase/docs/support/Troubleshooting/LogFiles.md

 2. Open the Logs folder

     !!! note
-        `Client.log` is your most recent sessions log
+        `Client.log` is from your most recent session

-        `Client_Prev.log` is your previous sessions log
+        `Client_Prev.log` is from the session before then

 3. upload your logs to discord or a service like [pastebin](https://pastebin.com/), [Hastebin](https://hastebin.com/) or [paste.gg](https://paste.gg) and share it with a supporter.

+    !!! info
+        Log files posted in the Unturned Official Discord are automatically uploaded to hastebin by a bot.